The school community

 The school’s enrolment zone encompasses both the poorest and the wealthiest areas of Hutt City, and students come from a wide range of both employment and household backgrounds.

-Twenty six students who are verified as having high or very high educational needs, of whom 20 are taught in a Learning Support Unit with specialist teachers.
-All of these students are ORRS funded.
-Six ORRS funded students are fully mainstreamed.
+Twenty six students who are verified as having high or very high educational needs, of whom 20 are taught in the Supported Learning Centre with specialist teachers.
+All of these students are ORS funded.
+Six ORS funded students are fully mainstreamed.

 There is a high community expectation of Hutt Valley High School as an ‘academic’ school, and that is very much the drive of the Board of Trustees and staff.
 Because the school is located close to the centre of Lower Hutt City, it is very much identified with the City itself.
 With the closure of Petone College in 1998 the school’s catchment area was enlarged, to include everything between the Hutt River and the Petone foreshore.